RebootJeff/rebootjeff.github.io/source/_posts/2013-09-14-coding-bootcamp-research-admissions-part2.markdown

 Maybe it's because [CD guy1] answered questions re: comparing Coding Dojo to its competitors by admitting that their hiring network was smaller than most.
 The only reassurance provided was along the lines of "don't worry, we're working on it."

 My first bootcamp interview was a phone call with [CD guy2], a Coding Dojo graduate-turned-teaching-assistant (aka Hacker-in-Residence or Developer-in-Residence).
 He was incredibly nice, and I dug his personality.
 He didn't ask me any technical questions.
-He only asked me questions to help set my expectations and gauge my motivation.
+He only asked me questions about myself to help set my expectations and gauge my motivation levels.
 He made me feel better about Coding Dojo, but I still figured the other bootcamps would probably do a better job of impressing me.

 About 6 days after the interview, I was emailed an offer to enroll in Coding Dojo's September cohort.
+After about a week, I declined their offer.

 # Dev Bootcamp -- I didn't actually apply